- 8 tablespoons Balti Paste

 - And the reserved meat juices, chicken stock posts and boiling water and stir.
 Bring to a boil and then set on a low setting for 10 minutes.

-- Add the chicken meat and cover with a lid.
+- Add the chicken meat and coriander then cover with a lid.
 Cook for 1 hour.
 Frequently check on it and stir it.
-After 1 hour, season it and cook further if it needs to reduce a little more.
+After 1 hour, season it and cook further if it needs to reduce a little more

-- Lightly flour the surface and roll the larger amount out and cut our large circles (An upside down pint glass can make a useful cutter) and roll out each individual circle til it's a bit larger and thinner.
-Case the pushpan holes with it.
-Leaving enough pastry around the top to help seal the pasty lids later.
+- Lightly flour the surface and roll the larger amount out and cut out large circles (An upside down pint glass can make a useful cutter) and roll out each individual circle until it is a bit larger and thinner.
+Case the holes with it, leaving enough pastry around the top to help seal the pasty lids later.

 - Use a sharp knife to score each pie with three little lines.